StevenWeir038/Scientia-Geographia-Quiz/README.md

 playQuizButton.addEventListener("click", startNewGame);
 ```

+Further development implementations could be:
+- A leaderboard
-Further development implementations can be a leaderboard, and an option for the user to change color scheme.
+- An option for the user to change the site color scheme.
 JS can easily do this by adding/removing classes on targeted elements.
+- A facility to print a certificate

 ## Header & Background
 ![desktop](docs/readme/header.png "Header")